Our Overall Project Objective

 Detailed Project Background

 Supported by the EU Partnership Instrument, the project also supports the EU-India Strategic Partnership, including the EU-India Joint Action Plan and EU-India Research and Innovation Partnership, endorsed by the 2012 EU-India Summit.
-It directly answers to the agreement of leaders in the 2016 EU-India Summit to enhance cooperation on ICT standardisation and to finalise a joint declaration on the next generation of global communication 5G networks during 2016 (text negotiations have started).
+It directly answers to the agreement of leaders in the 2016 EU-India Summit and the 2017 India-EU Summit to enhance cooperation on ICT standardisation.
 It connects with EU-India cooperation on ICT matters, as it fits in with the mandate of the EU-India joint ICT Working Group, and its work will also be of relevance for the EU-India Cyber Security Consultations.
 In the field of statistics, the action is in line with the Memorandum of Understanding (MoU) on statistical cooperation signed on 10 February 2012 between Eurostat and the Central Statistics Office (CSO) of India.

 The project is in the mutual interest and benefit of the EU and India.
 For the EU, the main benefit lays in the avoidance of India-specific ICT standards, which could result in new market access barriers (e.g. additional testing, certification and labelling requirements), leading to substantial additional delays, costs and administrative burden for European ICT companies, many of which have an active presence in India, ultimately also affecting European investment in the sector in India.
 India has so far little experience in global ICT standardisation and can benefit from exchanges of best practices, participation in global standardisation meetings and/or the development of joint projects, (e.g. the development of applications based on common standards).
 It also places great emphasis on the development of its – so far small – telecoms and electronics manufacturing sector, including the attraction of foreign investment under the “Make in India” government initiative.
 For this to be successful, an early alignment with and active participation in related international standardisation efforts can be vital, as India’s home market on its own cannot guarantee the economies of scale needed to be competitive and included in today’s export-driven global supply chain production systems.